railsbridge-boston/railsbridge-boston/views/curriculum/add_the_project_to_the_git_repo.markdown

 With Git, there are many ways to do the same thing.

 * `git add foo.txt` adds a file named `foo.txt`
-* `git add .` adds all new files and changed files, but *keeps* files that you've deleted
+* `git add .` adds all new files and changed files
-* `git add -A` adds everything, including deletions

-"Adding deletions" may sound weird, but if you think of a version control system as keeping track of changes, it might make more sense.
-Most people use `git add .` but `git add -A` can be safer.
-No matter what, `git status` is your friend.

 ### Step 3